SAM-RANJITH/ttsky-3x3_braun_tpu/docs/info.md

 ## How it works

-This project implements a Ground Penetrating Radar (GPR) digital signal processor using Verilog for the Tiny Tapeout ASIC platform.
+This project implements a 3×3 Tensor Processing Unit (TPU) using a systolic array architecture with Braun multipliers, designed for the Tiny Tapeout ASIC platform.

-The design processes incoming radar echo samples and detects potential underground objects based on signal strength.
-The processor uses a simple digital signal processing pipeline consisting of:

-FIR filter to reduce noise in the incoming radar signal

-Envelope detector to extract the signal magnitude

-Peak detector to identify strong reflections that may indicate buried objects

-Radar samples are provided through the dedicated input pins.
-On every clock cycle, the processor filters the signal and evaluates whether the reflected signal exceeds a predefined threshold.
-If the threshold is exceeded, the system asserts an object detection flag on the output pins.
+The design performs matrix multiplication using a grid of interconnected Processing Elements (PEs).
+Each PE carries out a multiply-accumulate (MAC) operation, enabling parallel computation across the array.

+The architecture consists of:

+3×3 Systolic Array
+A network of 9 Processing Elements where data flows rhythmically across rows and columns.

+Braun Multiplier-Based PEs
+Each PE multiplies input data and accumulates partial results efficiently.

+Delay Alignment (Delay Cells)
+Input data is delayed appropriately to ensure correct timing and synchronization across the systolic array.

+Control Unit (FSM)
+Manages different phases of operation:

+Load Matrix A

+Load Matrix B

+Compute

+Output results

+Input Loader
+Streams input data into the systolic array in a sequential manner.

+Output Multiplexer & Serializer
+Collects computed results and outputs them sequentially through limited I/O pins.

+## Operation Flow

+Input data is provided serially through the ui_in[7:0] pins.

+The control unit loads matrix elements into internal registers.

+Data flows through the systolic array:

+A values move left → right

+B values move top → bottom

+Each PE performs multiply-accumulate operations.

+Results propagate through the array and are stored internally.

+The output multiplexer streams results (c00 → c22) sequentially.

-This design demonstrates a simplified version of digital radar signal processing and shows how DSP concepts can be implemented in a small ASIC design suitable for the Tiny Tapeout platform.
+This design demonstrates how parallel matrix computation can be implemented efficiently in hardware using a systolic architecture within strict area constraints.

 ## How to test

-1. Apply a clock signal to the design.
+Apply a clock signal to the design.

-Provide radar echo sample values through the ui_in[7:0] input pins.
+Assert reset (rst_n = 0 → 1).

-Enable the design by setting the enable (ena) signal high.
+Enable the design by setting:

-The processor will filter the incoming samples and compute the signal envelope.

-When the processed signal exceeds the detection threshold, the object detection flag will be asserted on the output.

-Outputs:

-uo_out[7:1] – processed radar signal (envelope output)

-uo_out[0] – object detection indicator

-The functionality can also be verified through simulation using the provided Verilog testbench.
+ena = 1

+Provide input data through:

+ui_in[7:0]

+Example sequence:

+First 3 cycles → Matrix A

+Next 3 cycles → Matrix B

+Wait for computation to complete (few cycles due to pipeline + delay).

+Observe outputs:

+## Outputs

+uo_out[7:0] → Result data (streamed)

+uio_out[3:0] → Output index (0 to 8)

+uio_out[4] → Done signal

+uio_out[5] → Valid signal

+## Output Behavior

+Results are streamed in order:

+c00 → c01 → c02 → c10 → c11 → c12 → c20 → c21 → c22
 ## External hardware

 No external hardware is required.

-The design can be tested using simulation or through the Tiny Tapeout test infrastructure.<!---
+The design can be tested using:

-This file is used to generate your project datasheet.
-Please fill in the information below and delete any unused sections.

-You can also include images in this folder and reference them in the markdown.
-Each image must be less than 512 kb in size, and the combined size of all images must be less than 1 MB.
+Verilog simulation (testbench or cocotb)

+Tiny Tapeout test infrastructure